-Vintage books provide a really interesting look at the way things used to be.
-My father’s baby book contains magazine clippings, cards for restaurants and his kindergarten registration letter.
+Vintage books provide an interesting look at the way things used to be.
+My father’s baby book contains magazine clippings, cards for restaurants, and his kindergarten registration letter.
 In addition to personal baby records, it also has advice on how to take care of your baby from pregnancy through to age 6.

 Here are a few particularly fun pieces of advice straight from 1947!

 - Under signs of pregnancy: If you have gone over your period and start losing your breakfast, or begin to urinate frequently, lady, your doctor wants to see you!